 A major step towards your household becoming more energy efficient is identifying what items are using the most electricity.

 You can purchase an electricity monitor that lets you see how much energy is being consumed and where.
 You can then review how often you use particular machines and set energy caps or targets.
 An energy monitor is different from a smart meter, which sends information about your energy usage to your energy provider.

 As part of our Smart home range, you can buy a thermostat that can be controlled from your smartphone at home or on the go.
-With devices from Nest, Hive and Netatmo you’ll see how much heat you use every day so you can track and manage your energy use.
+With devices from Nest and Hive you’ll see how much heat you use every day so you can track and manage your energy use.
 With some brands you can also track and control your lighting, hot water and other appliances.

 Refrigeration appliances are one of the biggest energy consumers in your home because they are left running all the time.
 This makes investing in an energy-efficient fridge, freezer or fridge even more viable because it can help cut your energy bills.
 For example, some brands feature a holiday mode, which uses less energy to maintain the internal temperature.

 Even features in aid in food safety, such as bespoke systems

 that ensure food maintains its freshness for longer, ultimately save you money as you won’t be buying food as often.

 The labels show information on storage volume (in litres), frozen storage volume (in litres) and noise level (in decibels).

 How to read the refrigeration energy label: